 The programme provides direct protection to those at higher risk of flu associated morbidity and mortality, including older people, pregnant women, and those in clinical risk groups.
-The Jersey programme is guided by advice from the Joint Committee on Vaccination and Immunisation (JCVI)6.
+The Jersey programme is guided by advice from the Joint Committee on Vaccination and Immunisation (JCVI).

-During the 2022-2023 flu seasons, an expanded offer was continued which enabled all those aged 50 to 64 years to receive the flu vaccine as part of the funded programme (flu vaccine offered free of charge).
+During the 2023-2024 flu seasons, an expanded offer was continued which enabled all those aged 50 to 64 years to receive the flu vaccine as part of the funded programme (flu vaccine offered free of charge).

-The below groups were eligible for a flu vaccine from September 2022:
+The below groups were eligible for a flu vaccine from September 2023:

-- infants 6 months to 2 years of age in a clinical risk group7
+- infants 6 months to 2 years of age in a clinical risk group

 - pre-school children aged 2, 3 and 4 years

 - school-aged children reception up to year 11

-- at-risk 16- to 49-year-olds
+- at-risk 16 to 49-year-olds

 - people aged 50 to 64, and those over 65

 - pregnant women

 - households of those on the shielded patient list or of immunocompromised individuals

 - home carers

 - care home and domiciliary staff

 - frontline health and community services staff

-Additionally, there was an offer for the flu and COVID-19 autumn booster vaccines to be administered together, to those who were eligible, by Jersey's vaccination team at the vaccination centre at Fort Regent.
+Additionally, there was an offer for the flu and COVID-19 autumn booster vaccines to be administered together, to those who were eligible.
 Mobile vaccination units were also used for visits to care homes and private houses to improve the vaccination rate for older Islanders.

-• during the Winter Vaccination Programme, Jersey succeeded in delivering influenza (flu) vaccinations to over 39,000 individuals.
+• during the Winter Vaccination Programme, Jersey succeeded in delivering influenza (flu) vaccinations to nearly 33,000 individuals.